 Rajal G. Cohen, Ph.D.My research uses tools and concepts from cognitive psychology, neuroscience, and kinesiology to inform and inspire questions about posture and voluntary movement - in healthy young adults as well as in the context of Parkinson's disease, aging, and musculoskeletal pain.
 Recently we have looked at which cognitive factors are associated with postural alignment and gait in healthy older adults, at how postural tone affects neck pain, and at how biofeedback may cause a tradeoff between postural alignment and computer task performance.
 We are also involved in some multi-site intervention studies and neuroimaging studies.
-Click here to view my ResearchGate profile, here to view my Google Scholar profile, and here to view my University of Idaho profile.
+Click here to view my ResearchGate profile, here to view my Google Scholar citations, here to view a list of my peer-reviewed publication list on PubMed, and here to view my University of Idaho profile.

 Jason Baer M.S.Jason completed an MS in Human Factors at the University of Idaho, and is continuing his work on a neuroscience PhD at the university.
 His current research in the Mind in Movement Lab investigates the influence of inhibitory control and attention on seated computer work, specifically as it relates to forward head posture and neck pain in computer users.
 This work explores the use of postural biofeedback in the context of a dual-task paradigm, to euclidate the tradeoff produced when attempting to attend to posture while completing cognitive tasks.